Map dependencies with code maps

-When you want to understand dependencies across your code, visualize them by creating code maps.
-This helps you see how the code fits together without reading through files and lines of code.
+You can visualize dependencies across your code by creating a code map.
+Code maps help you see how the code fits together without reading through files and lines of code.

 You can map dependencies for code in these languages:

 Visual C# or Visual Basic in a solution or assemblies (.dll or .exe)

 Native or managed C or C++ code in Visual C++ projects, header files (.h or

 X++ projects and assemblies made from .NET modules for Microsoft Dynamics AX

 For projects other than C# or Visual Basic, there are fewer options for starting a code map or adding items to an existing code map.
 For example, you cannot right-click an object in the text editor of a C++ project and add it to a code map.
 However, you can drag and drop individual code elements or files from Solution Explorer, Class View, and Object Browser.